Configuration Reference¶

 History.RetentionPeriod |

 History retention period | History | The duration for which activity and audit history is retained.
 Format: d.hh:mm:ss.
-Longer periods increase database size and may affect performance. |
+Longer periods increase database size and may affect performance.
+Configuration change history is excluded; it has its own retention period below. |

 90.00:00:00 (90 days) |